WelldoneEsu/simple-chat-app/README.md

 - Enter a username and select a room.
 - Chat with users in the same room.
 - See active users in the sidebar.
-- Get notified when someone joins or leaves.
+- Get notified when someone joins, leaves, or is typing.

 ---
 ## ** 6. second Commit and push